 Cyril of Scythopolis, Life of St. Sabas, ch.
 35, text of ca. 558 AD, see the original Greek text here, translation: Cyril of Scythopolis, The lives of the Monks of Palestine, Michigan, 1991, p.p.
 129-130.

-In 529 A.D., a Samaritan revolt started in Palestine.
+In 529 A.D., an broad Samaritan revolt started in Palestine.
 Harassed by Byzantine authorities, Samaritans attacked Christians and destroyed many churches in the Holy Land.
 There is no direct evidence about the events that occurred at Emmaus during the uprising, but according to the archaeological data, the church complex built here in the 5th cent., was rebuilt during the 6th, probably because of the destruction during the Samaritan revolt.